 - Tria opuscula Seraphici Doctoris S. Bonaventurae.
 Breviloquium, Itinerarium mentis in Deum, et De reductione artium ad theologiam, The Fathers of the Collegii S. Bonaventura (eds.), Florence: Quaracchi, 1938.

-Translations of Bonaventure
+A.3 Translations of Bonaventure

-- Hayes, Z. (ed.), 1992, Disputed Questions on the Knowledge of Christ, O.F.M.
-St. Bonaventure, NY: St. Bonaventure Press.
+- Hayes, Zachary, 1979, Disputed Questions on the Mystery of the Trinity, O.F.M.
+St. Bonaventure, NY: The Franciscan Institute.

-- Hayes, Z. (ed.), 1979, Disputed Questions on the Mystery of the Trinity, O.F.M.
-St. Bonaventure, NY: St. Bonaventure Press.
+- –––, 1992, Disputed Questions on the Knowledge of Christ, O.F.M.
+St. Bonaventure, NY: The Franciscan Institute.

-- Houser, R.E and Noone, Timothy B. (eds.), 2013, Commentary on the Sentences: Philosophy of God, St. Bonaventure, NY: St. Bonaventure Press.
+- Houser, R.E and Timothy B. Noone (eds.), 2013, Commentary on the Sentences: Philosophy of God, St. Bonaventure, NY: St. Bonaventure Press.

-Other Primary Sources
+A.4 Other Primary Sources

 - Anselm, Monologion, Edinburgh: Thomas Nelson and Sons, Ltd., 1946.

-- –––, Topics, Cambridge/London: Harvard University Press/William Heinemann Ltd., 1976.
+- –––, Topics, Cambridge, MA/London: Harvard University Press/William Heinemann Ltd., 1976.

-- Avicenna, Liber de philosophia prima, Louvain/Leiden: E. Peeters/E.J.
+- Avicenna, [Metaphysica] Liber de philosophia prima, Louvain/Leiden: E. Peeters/E.J.
 Brill, 1977.

-- –––, De hebdomadibus, Cambridge/London: Harvard University Press/William Heinemann Ltd., 1973.
+- –––, De hebdomadibus, Cambridge, MA/London: Harvard University Press/William Heinemann Ltd., 1973.